Cal-NERDS/STEMinist-python/README.md

 *Course developers

 ## Using these course materials

-This course is designed as 2-day introduction to Python and concepts of data science.
-  - Day one will introduce data types, data structures, and loops in Python.
-  - Day two will focus on concepts in data data science including basic data manipulation, data visualization, and interpretation of results.
-Some of the packages used include pandas and matplotlib.

 Structure:
   - Lessons will be coded in python and markdown via Jupyter notebook or Python scripts.
 Please note in an effort to move to a more inclusive learning environment, all material will be available in two formats, 1) interactive Jupyter notebooks 2) pdf instructions and py scripts.
   - Each lesson will include sections with **Examples** and **Exercises**.
 Students are encouraged, to work in groups for longer exercise assignments.
   - Homework Problems (Additional material that students can access at the end of each day.)

 Solutions to all of the material will be released at the end of the workshop.
-We encourge all of the students to join Cal NERDS Computer Programming Initiative Slack channel.
+We encourge all of the students to join Cal NERDS STEMinist Slack channel.
 Instructors should share link to join in registration form.
 This is a forum where students from different cohorts, with different levels of expertise can ask and answer questions about the workshop and beyond, or share news and events.

---- ADD NOTE : Who is this course for? ---

---- ADD NOTE: Structure of course ---

 ## Acknowledgements
 Program coordinator: Diana Lizarraga, Cal New Experiences for Research and Diversity in Science